 Stamppot, a one pot dish of mashed vegetables and potatoes, is a staple dish in the Dutch household, and has been for various centuries, although it wasn't always named stamppot (stomped pot) but used to go by the more general name of hutspot (or hussepot, tossed pot).
 The first reference to the mashed vegetable and potato dish as stamppot does not happen until around 1870, even though similar dishes had been served for many years before that.
 One of the most famous, and still celebrated every year, mashed one dish pots is the hutspot, a dish the Spanish left behind when chased out of the city of Leiden, in 1574.

 The dish we're making today is a simple zuurkoolstamppot: mashed potatoes with zuurkool, sauerkraut.
-If you remember, last week we prepared pots and pots of salted and shredded cabbage to make zuurkool).
+If you remember, a short while ago we prepared pots and pots of salted and shredded cabbage to make zuurkool).
 We're serving rookworst with it, a smoked beef sausage - the smoked, juicy meat matches the slightly sour flavor of the zuurkool really well!

 A nineteenth century Dutch cookbook, Aaltje de volmaakte en zuinige keukenmeid, has several zuurkool dishes listed, and they were popular dishes to make: one pot was easier to tend to if you were working the fields or the shop, or had an otherwise busy household.

-Now....usually this dish is made with potatoes, but since somebody in our household is keto-ing, I made a keto version.
+Now.... since somebody in our household is keto-ing, I made a keto version with cauliflower, but also included directions for potatoes.
 I wonder what Aaltje would have to say about that!

 Zuurkoolstamppot met rookworst